aristov/jste/README.md

 - High performance
 - Convenient JS-compatible syntax
+- Secure, escaping strings by default
 - Cross-platform, works both in NodeJS and in the browser
 - Support for ES2015 named imports
-- Small footprint, 2KB after gzip
+- Small footprint, 4KB after gzip
+- Compatible with Express

 ## Installation